-With a very appropriate name, the Hiker Hunger Carbon Fiber Trekking Poles are among the lightest collapsible trekking poles available, at under one pound for both!
+With a very appropriate name, the Hiker Hunger Carbon Fiber Trekking Poles are among the lightest collapsible trekking pole available, at under one pound for both!

 They achieve this lightweight because they are 100% carbon fiber and not a combination of aluminum and some carbon fiber.

 I really like the fact that these are collapsible and not folding.
-Even though they are a bit heavier than one piece or folding trekking poles, you can adjust them to the precise length you need with a flip of the quick lock.
+Even though they are a bit heavier than one piece folding walking sticks, you can adjust them to the precise length you need with a flip of the quick lock.
 Fully collapsed, they measure 24 inches and will fit in just about any pack.

 In my opinion the slight extra cost of 100% carbon fiber is well worth it.
-Carbon fiber tends to flex more and provide extra shock absorption that you do not get with aluminum shafts.
+Carbon fiber tends to flex more and provide extra shock absorption that you don’t get with aluminum shafts.